Roadmap to this page

 inflicting mass torture, trauma, and terror.

-Conclusion: It is important to call this what it is - genocide - and to understand what Israel is doing in Gaza can't be sanitized as “self-defence” or dismissed as simple another terrible “war.”
+Conclusion: It is important to call this what it is - genocide - and to understand what Israel is doing in Gaza can't be sanitized as “self-defence” or dismissed as simply another terrible “war.”

 Understanding Gaza